Is a Correction Looming Ahead for Ballard Power Systems Inc. (BLDP)

 BLDP’s Market Performance

-BLDP stocks went down by -2.84% for the week, with a monthly jump of 6.76% and a quarterly performance of -25.74%, while its annual performance rate touched -8.95%.
-The volatility ratio for the week stands at 3.63% while the volatility levels for the past 30 days are set at 4.59% for Ballard Power Systems Inc..
-The simple moving average for the period of the last 20 days is 1.35% for BLDP stocks with a simple moving average of -16.79% for the last 200 days.
+BLDP stocks went down by -6.75% for the week, with a monthly drop of -6.18% and a quarterly performance of -27.08%, while its annual performance rate touched -18.14%.
+The volatility ratio for the week stands at 5.23% while the volatility levels for the past 30 days are set at 4.52% for Ballard Power Systems Inc..
+The simple moving average for the period of the last 20 days is -4.28% for BLDP stocks with a simple moving average of -22.17% for the last 200 days.

 Analysts’ Opinion of BLDP